ioBroker/ioBroker.javascript/src/src/OpenAi/docs.md

 Take all their states, where id ends with `".STATE"` and make subscription on all these states.
 If some of these states change, the callback will be called like for "on" function.

-Following functions are possible, setState, getState (only from first), on, each
+Following functions are possible, setState, getState (only from first), on, each, toArray

 ```js
 // Switch on all switches in "Wohnzimmer"